Best Buds PA

 Next stop is the peace and tranquility of the Shofuso Japanese House and Garden in Philadelphia’s West Fairmount Park.
 While relatively small at just 1.2 acres, the Shofuso’s features are extensive and include a traditional, 17th century style Japanese house, pond garden with tiered waterfall, koi pond, 75-year-old weeping cherry tree, and the recently added pebble beach, inspired by Kyoto’s Kamo River shoreline.
 It is easy to see why the Shofuso has been named the third-best Japanese garden in North America and Philadelphia’s “Best Hidden Tourist Attraction!”

-Worthy detour: Take a break from all the fantastic greenery and horticultural splendor and stroll through a garden of a different kind – Philadelphia’s Magic Gardens (5 miles/15 minutes from Shofuso Japanese House and Garden).
+Worthy detour: Take a break from all the fantastic greenery and horticultural splendor and stroll through a garden of a different kind – Philadelphia’s Magic Gardens (PMG) (5 miles/15 minutes from Shofuso Japanese House and Garden).
 As noted by Condé Nast Traveler, PMG is “A symphony of mirror fragments, tiles, bike wheels, and glass bottles,” crafted by South Street’s artist, visionary, and expert mosaicist, Isaiah Zagar.
-With two indoor galleries and a bi-level outdoor sculpture garden covering a space equal to about half a city block, the Philadelphia’s Magic Gardens simply blossom with creativity and you might think just a hint of madness!
+With two indoor galleries and a bi-level outdoor sculpture garden covering a space equal to about half a city block, Philadelphia’s Magic Gardens simply blossom with creativity and you might think just a hint of madness!

 The Barnes Arboretum at Saint Joseph’s University